The method for calculating CD interest vs a standard savings account is different.

 They are also optimum for saving for short or medium-term goals, such as a vacation or a down payment on a car.

-Unlike other savings methods, CDs offer a chance to potentially grow your money faster with fixed, higher interest rates for short or longer-term periods.
+Unlike other savings methods, CDs offer a chance to potentially grow your money faster with fixed, higher interest rates for for short- or long- term periods.

 However, your money is locked away for the term length you choose, which can range from a few months to multiple years.